 Melt small amount of chocolate Candy Melts in the microwave gradually, 10 second intervals and stirring in-between.
 Dip one end of a lollipop stick in the chocolate and insert into the cake ball.
 Repeat until you are done with 15 cake pops.
 Refrigerate again for an hour.

 Repeat with orange and lavender Candy Melts.
 So you will have three group of 15 cake pops in chocolate, orange and lavender.

 Remove one group of cake pops from the refrigerator.
 Melt the corresponding Candy Melts in the microwave.
 Dip each cake pop in the candy melt and gently tap off excess.
 Place onto a piece of wax paper.
 Let it dry completely.
 Repeat with the remaining cake pops.

 Repeat with the remaining two groups.

 For the pumpkin, draw faces on the orange cake pops with an edible marker.
 Melt the green Candy Melts in the microwave.
-Transfer 2 to 3 tablespoons to a piping marker with a small round tip.
+Transfer 2 to 3 tablespoons to a piping bag with a small round tip.
 Pipe the green Candy Melts on the pumpkin tops as leaves.

 For the Frankensteins, dip each chocolate cake pop half way in the remaining green Candy Melts and gently tap excess.
 Place back to the wax paper and let dry completely.
 Draw faces on the green part.

 For the purple skeletons, draw faces on the lavender cake pops with the edible marker.